JamieMagee/rfcs/rfcs/XXXX-systemd-hardening.md

 ## Prior art
 [prior-art]: #prior-art

+### RFC 42 - Config Option Pattern

+This RFC builds upon [RFC 42 (config-option)][rfc-42], which established the pattern of using structural `settings` options instead of stringly-typed `extraConfig` options.
+Our design follows RFC 42's guidance by:

+- Providing a `settings` option that accepts structured Nix values
+- Using native systemd option names rather than custom abstractions
+- Enabling proper merging and inspection of configuration
+- Supporting preset combinations as recommended for balancing option count

 ### Existing Implementations

 - **Current NixOS Services**: Many services like PostgreSQL, Murmur, and Nginx already implement custom hardening